Happy Hump Day!

 If you’re anything like me, you might want to volunteer abroad for a number of reasons; maybe you enjoy working with people or you’re passionate about providing care, education, and resources.
 However, doing these effectively requires some deliberation.

 It’s not enough to go into a community, hand people clothes, food and water and leave.
 It never will be.
-That’s not to say these things shouldn’t be done, in fact, they are often essential, but the effects can be fleeting.
+That’s not to say these things shouldn’t be done, in fact, they are often essential, but the effects are often fleeting.

 Depending on what kind of service you choose to deliver as a volunteer abroad, you may end up working counterproductively without knowing it.
 So how do you help that?
 Ask yourself 3 questions.
 These questions apply whether you’re trying to start your own volunteer project abroad or choose an organization to work with.

 1. What is the project’s goal?
 It should be ethical, measurable and relevant to the community.

 2. Does it have the potential for positive long-term effects?
 If the answer here is no, back to the drawing board.

 3. Are you doing more harm than good?
 Harm, in this case, is not only physical.
 How are you affecting emotions, culture, and values?